gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/evolutionary-algorithms-sports.md

 How does each generation create "offspring" lineups?
 A standard practice in genetic algorithms is to apply mutation and crossover to the selected parents to produce a new generation of individuals.

-In our rowing scenario, crossover isn't trivial because two lineups could have different numbers and sizes of boats.
-It will be left as an exercise for the reader.
-We'll see that mutation is sufficient to increase diversity and give selection something to act on over many generations.
+In our rowing scenario, crossover isn't trivial to implement because two lineups could have different numbers and sizes of boats.
+Through testing I found that mutation provides sufficient diversity for selection to act on and crossover isn't actually needed.
 Let's define mutation as simply swapping the seats of two rowers.

 ```python
 import random